The annual canvass to update the Register of Electors

 You must also be either:

-- a British, Irish or European Union citizen, or
+a British, Irish or European Union citizen, or

 a Commonwealth citizen who has leave to remain in the UK or who does not require leave to remain in the UK

 If you aren't registered to vote, you won't have the chance to have a say on who represents you.

-Not only will you not have a say at future elections and referendums, but if you don't respond to requests for information from the electoral registration office you could be at risk of getting fined £80.
+If you don't register to vote, you won't have a say at future elections and referendums.
+If you don't respond to requests for information from the Electoral Registration Office you could be at risk of getting fined £80.